 2019 made me it’s bitch and I honestly feel like I’m lucky to be standing.
 This year tested me physically and emotionally, and looking back I failed myself at every turn.
 I thought 2018 was a tough year for me, but I made the most of it.
 I grew.
 I learned new things.
 And I started to get better.
 A lot of good came out of the bad of 2018.

-2019 was a reset, set back, nothing of year for me.
+2019 was a reset, a setback, nothing of year for me.

 All the personal progress and growth from the last few years went out the window.
 I gained weight.
 I got lazy and stopped eating right.
 I stopped running, working out, and hula hooping.
 All my personal projects, this blog, my book, my podcast went nowhere, stood stagnant, or maintained themselves with minimal effort.
 Besides the few blog posts I managed to squeeze out, I haven’t written a single thing.
 No journaling, no poetry, no book.
 And speaking of books, I haven’t picked up a single one to read.
 I’m still on the same page of the same book I was on when I left Hawaii.